For Check Deposit

 Charity is not just recommended by Islam, it is required of every financially stable Muslim.
 Giving charity to those who deserve it is part of Muslim character and one of the Five Pillars of Islamic practice.
 Zakat is viewed as “compulsory charity”; it is an obligation for those who have received their wealth from God to respond to those members of the community in need.
 Devoid of sentiments of universal love, some people know only to hoard wealth and to add to it by lending it out on interest.
 Islam’s teachings are the very antithesis of this attitude.
 Islam encourages the sharing of wealth with others and helps people to stand on their own and become productive members of the society.

-At Transparent Hands, we love the month of Ramadan as it gives us a unique opportunity to make such a huge difference to the lives of the poorest community of Pakistan.
-It was during the blessed month of Ramadan in 2015 for example, we were able to complete our task of raising enough funds for the surgical treatment of hundreds of deserving people of Pakistan who were suffering from various diseases and required surgeries.
-We know, with your support we can do much more in Ramadan 2017 and beyond.
+At Transparent Hands, we love the month of Ramadan as it gives us a unique opportunity to make such a huge difference in the lives of the poorest community of Pakistan.
+It was during the blessed month of Ramadan last year, we were able to complete our task of raising enough funds for the surgical treatment of hundreds of deserving people of Pakistan who were suffering from various diseases and required surgeries.
+We know, with your support we can do much more in this Ramadan and beyond.

 All of our campaigns and associated projects at Transparent Hands, are Zakat applicable as they help the poor and needy.
 Love of wealth is natural and it takes firm belief in Allah for a person to part with some of his wealth.
 However, Muslims firmly believe that when they give to help those less fortunate, Allah SWT will give back to them many fold in this life and the hereafter.